-David Kerley is a correspondent for ABC News based in Washington, DC.
-Kerley, who joined the network in 2004, contributes regularly to all ABC News broadcasts, including "World News," "Good Morning America" and "Nightline," and ABC News' digital properties, including ABC News Radio, ABC News NOW and ABCNews.com.
+David Kerley is the Senior Transportation Correspondent for ABC News based in Washington, DC.
+Kerley, who joined the network in 2004, contributes regularly to all ABC News broadcasts, including "World News Tonight," "Good Morning America" and "Nightline," and ABC News' digital properties, including ABC News Radio, ABC News NOW and ABCNews.com.

-Since joining ABC News, Kerley has covered breaking news stories, including recently Hurricane Irene as it slammed into the Northeast.
-He's reported on several deadly mining disasters in West Virginia and was the first ABC Correspondent on the scene of the Virginia Tech shooting.
+Since joining ABC News, Kerley has covered breaking news stories, including the shooting of Congresswoman Gabrielle Giffords, several deadly mining disasters in West Virginia, and was the first ABC Correspondent on the scene of the Virginia Tech shootings.

-In August 2005, he covered Hurricane Katrina from the eye of the storm as it came ashore in Biloxi, Miss.
-Following Katrina, he reported from Key West, Fla., as Hurricane Rita made landfall, and weeks later in Cancun, Mexico, he and his crew rode out more than 51 hours of Hurricane Wilma's Category 4 winds.
+In August 2005, he covered Hurricane Katrina from the eye of the storm as it came ashore in Biloxi, MS. Following Katrina, he reported from Key West, FL as Hurricane Rita made landfall, and weeks later in Cancun, Mexico, he and his crew rode out more than 51 hours of Hurricane Wilma's Category 4 winds.

 Before his work in Chicago, Kerley worked for stations in Seattle, Boise and Santa Maria, California.
-He received a Bachelor of Sciences degree in journalism from California Polytechnic State University, San Luis Obispo.
-A native of Southern California, Kerley and his wife, Janet, have two children.« Read Less
+He received a bachelor of science in journalism from California Polytechnic State University, San Luis Obispo.
+A native of Southern California, Kerley and his wife, Janet, have two children.

 « Read Less